hyperbrowser/genomic-hyperbrowser/README.md

 A basic tutorial has yet to be written, but here are some points to get you started:

-1. A ProTo tool is a subclass of the GeneralGuiTool class.
+1. A ProTo tool is a subclass of the `GeneralGuiTool` class.
 The user interface and functionality of the tool is defined based upon whether certain methods are available in the subclass (uncommented from the [ToolTemplate.py] (lib/proto/tools/ToolTemplate.py) or [ToolTemplateMinimal.py] (lib/proto/tools/ToolTemplateMinimal.py) file), and if available, the exact content which is returned from the method.
 2. The minimal set of methods to be defined is `getToolName()` and `execute()`.
 Only defining these two methods will produce a tool existing of a single execute button.
 3. Adding other input (and output) boxes is a matter of first defining them in the return statement of `getInputBoxNames()` with a certain key, e.g. "histSelect".
 Secondly, one needs to implement a method `getOptionsBoxKey`, exchanging the actual key string in the method, e.g. `getOptionsBoxHistSelect`.
 The return value of this method defines the type of input field, e.g. returning a string creates a text box, while a list of strings creates a selection list.
 See the [ToolTemplate.html] (https://rawgit.com/elixir-no-nels/proto/proto_dev/static/proto/html/ToolTemplate.html) documentation for the complete list of input fields.
 4. The parameter `prevChoices` provided to the `getOptionsBox...()` methods is a namedtuple object of all previous options boxes (including the previous content of the current options box).
 One can access previous user selections and unput by using standard member access, e.g. `prevChoices.histSelect`.
 Similarly the parameter `choices` provided to the `execute()` method and others contain the full list of option box selections, in the same format.
 5. The parameter `galaxyFn` contains the disk path to the output dataset of the tool.
 Please write tool output to this file path.
 See [ToolTemplate.html] (https://rawgit.com/elixir-no-nels/proto/proto_dev/static/proto/html/ToolTemplate.html) for more details.
-6. Validation of input parameters can be done in the method `validateAndReturnErrors`.
-It takes in the `choices` parameter (as explained in point 4), and the user selections and input can then be validated.
+6. Validation of input parameters can be done in the method `validateAndReturnErrors()`.
+It takes in the `choices` parameter (as explained in point 4), so that the selections and other input from the user can be validated.
 If there is something wrong with the input, e.g. the user typed some alphabetic characters in a numbers-only input field, just return a string with the error message, and this will be shown to the user (and the "Execute" button will be hidden).

 ### Miscellaneous features, tips and best practices